Eurasian sparrowhawk: Diet and predation

 The sparrowhawk bears numerous adaptations that allow it to fly at speed low to the ground and hunt in confined spaces; these include its blunted wings, which allow it to fly through narrow gaps in hedges and fences, and its long, square-edged tail, which the bird uses to aid itself in carrying out tight turns, such as those required to negotiate close stands of trees.

 Male Eurasian sparrowhawks regularly kill birds weighing up to 40 g and sometimes up to 120 g or more; females can tackle prey up to 500 g or more.
 A recent study found that on average, female sparrowhawk prey were two and a half times heavier than that of the male.
 The weight of food consumed by adult birds daily is estimated to be 40–50 g for males and 50–70 g for females.
 During one year, a pair of Eurasian sparrowhawks could take 2,200 house sparrows, 600 common blackbirds or 110 wood pigeons.
 Species that feed in the open, far from cover, or are conspicuous by their behaviour or coloration, are taken more often by Eurasian sparrowhawks.
 For example, great tits and house sparrows are vulnerable to attack.
 Eurasian sparrowhawks may account for more than 50% of deaths in certain species, but the extent varies from area to area.

 Males tend to take tits, finches, sparrows and buntings; females often take thrushes and starlings.
 More than 120 bird species have been recorded as prey and individual Eurasian sparrowhawks may specialise in certain prey.
 The birds taken are usually adults or fledglings, though chicks in the nest and carrion are sometimes eaten.
-Small mammals, including bats, mice, voles, squirrels, shrews, and young rabbits, are sometimes caught but insects are eaten only very rarely.
+Small mammals, including mice, bats, voles, squirrels, shrews, and young rabbits, are sometimes caught but insects are eaten only very rarely.

 Small birds are killed on impact or when squeezed by the Eurasian sparrowhawk's foot, especially the two long claws.
 Larger quarry (such as doves and magpies) may not die immediately but succumb during feather plucking and eating.
 Victims which struggle are "kneaded" by the hawk, using its talons to squeeze and stab.
 When dealing with large prey species which peck and flap, the hawk's long legs help in restraining the prey.
 It stands on top of its prey to pluck and pull it apart.
 The feathers are plucked and usually the breast muscles are eaten first.
 The bones are left, but can be broken using the notch in the bill.
 Like other birds of prey, Eurasian sparrowhawks produce pellets containing indigestible parts of their prey.
 These range from 25 to 35 mm long and 10–18 mm wide and are round at one end and more narrow and pointed at the other.
 They are usually composed of small feathers, as the larger ones are plucked and not consumed.